makerdao/dai-ui/packages/dai-ui-theme-maker/README.md

 While developing a new theme, you can link it to your frontend project with `yarn link`.

 1. In the theme directory, build the package with the "watch" option.
+This will watch your source files and rebuild on any change.

 `yarn build:watch`

-2. In a new terminal window navigate to the `dist` folder and set up the link.
+2. In a new terminal window navigate to the `dist` folder created by microbundle and set up the link.

 `yarn link`